 CO3 Voyager Leadership Award for Political Impact

-In 2010, Dr Arlene Cassidy MBE (CEO Autism NI) received the Voyager Award for Political Impact on behalf of work with Autism NI.
-The independent CO3 judging panel had commended Autism NI for it's consultation with and empowerment of a regional network of families to promote a cause and to address a great inequality within the disability sector.
+In 2010, Dr Arlene Cassidy MBE (Former CEO Autism NI) received the Voyager Award for Political Impact on behalf of work with Autism NI.
+The independent CO3 judging panel had commended Autism NI for its consultation with and empowerment of a regional network of families to promote a cause and to address a great inequality within the disability sector.

-The skill of the organisation in building it's campaign on researched models of innovative legislation and political action worldwide was recognised.
-Additionally there was mention of Autism NI being the author of a range of influential strategic publications and a founding members of the Celtic Nations Autism Partnership within the UK and Ireland.
+The skill of the organisation in building its campaign on researched models of innovative legislation and political action worldwide was recognised.
+Additionally, there was mention of Autism NI being the author of a range of influential strategic publications and a founding member of the Celtic Nations Autism Partnership within the UK and Ireland.
 This was felt to have been very effective in establishing Autism NI's credentials and reputation as an effective, active and innovative agent for real change.